AndersDeath/diary2/000-current.md

 # 18 Dezember - Montag - Berlin - 454 Tag der Einwanderung

 We were only on one view of apartments.
 Unfortunately two of them were to far from the city center. and some of theme were too expensive.
 The apartment we visited was absolutely awful.
 It's a perfect place to die.
-Tomorrow we are going to another view of apartments that looks much more promissing.
+Tomorrow we are going to another view of apartments that looks much more promising.